 A primary analysis of the phase 2 ROSEWOOD trial finds that a combination of zanubrutinib and obinutuzumab is superior to obinutuzumab alone in relapsed/refractory follicular lymphoma (FL).
 Results were presented at the 2022 European Hematology Association Congress.

-Lead investigator Pier Luigi Zinzani, MD, PhD, of the University of Bologna, noted in his presentation that FL is the most common subtype of non-Hodgkin lymphoma, but treatment options are limited and, particularly in the third line or later, associated with low rates of long-term disease control.
+Lead investigator Pier Luigi Zinzani, MD, PhD, of the University of Bologna, noted in his presentation in Vienna that FL is the most common subtype of non-Hodgkin lymphoma, but treatment options are limited and, particularly in the third line or later, associated with low rates of long-term disease control.
 Phase 1b trials showed early signals of efficacy with ZO, leading the investigators to continue with the ROSEWOOD phase 2 trial presented here.

 A total of 217 patients who had received at least 2 lines of therapy (including an anti-CD20 antibody and an alkylating agent) were randomized to receive ZO (n = 145) or O (n = 72).
 The primary end point was overall response rate (ORR) as assessed by independent central review; secondary end points included complete response rate (CRR), duration of response (DOR), progression-free survival (PFS), overall survival (OS), and safety.